Language: EN

 sum += number; // Adds the entered number to the 'sum' variable

-Console.WriteLine("Enter another positive number (negative number to end): ");
+Console.WriteLine("Enter another positive number (a negative number to finish): ");

 number = int.Parse(Console.ReadLine());